Neurological Evaluation of TBI

-While all psychological and neuro-cognitive domains are evaluated (Attention and concentration, Language and language-related skills, Spatial and constructional skills, Sensory perceptual skills, Memory, Motor and visual-motor skills, Executive function, intelligence), we devote a particular attention to the areas of cognition most affected in traumatic injuries, namely executive function, information processing speed, attention, and concentration.
+While all psychological and neuro-cognitive domains are evaluated (Attention and concentration, Language and language-related skills, Spatial and constructional skills, Sensory perceptual skills, Memory, Motor and visual-motor skills, Executive function, intelligence), we devote particular attention to the areas of cognition most affected in traumatic injuries, namely executive function, information processing speed, attention, and concentration.

 Psychologically there is a pattern of dis-inhibition which leads to a significantly higher occurrence of Alcohol and substance abuse, criminality, divorce, and unemployment.
-Studies of inmates with a history of TBI, published in peer-reviewed medical journals have revealed significantly worse anger and aggression scores, poorer cognitive test results and a higher prevalence of psychiatric disorders than the group without TBI in the prior year.
-This provides a powerful argument for the necessity of ongoing medical and psychological care in order to prevent such tragic outcomes for the affected individual and the society.
+Studies of inmates with a history of TBI, published in peer-reviewed medical journals have revealed significantly worse anger and aggression scores, poorer cognitive test results, and a higher prevalence of psychiatric disorders than the group without TBI in the prior year.
+This provides a powerful argument for the necessity of ongoing medical and psychological care in order to prevent such tragic outcomes for the affected individual and society.

 Gait and Balance Disorder